British Airways i360 and new heritage centre

-Money for landscaping will ultimately come from our share of ticket sales from the i360.
-This funding is to be set aside for investing in the seafront, helping enhance the area and bring in more business and revenue for traders.
+The council receives three separate streams of income from the i360.
+Income from Business Rates will support the funding of all council services.
+The rest of the income is set aside for investing in the seafront, helping enhance the area and bring in more business and revenue for traders.

 Get the latest news from the British Airways i360 website

-Find out about other development projects on the seafront.
+Find out more about how we're improving the seafront.

 For further information on non-planning related aspects of this project, please read the questions and answers below or contact Major Projects & Regeneration on 01273 292553 or e-mail email@example.com.